 the HARQ-ACK codebook index corresponding the HARQ-ACK codebook for SPS PDSCH is included in the configuration for SPS multicast.

+UE determines a priority index from the HARQ-ACK codebook index

+Note: this is the same for SPS unicast for URLLC.

 UE can be optionally configured a separate SPS-PUCCH-AN-List for all SPS multicast configurations.
 Otherwise, a common SPS-PUCCH-AN-List applies to all SPS unicast and SPS multicast configurations.